Skin Problems with your pet

 Fleas are small dark brown-black insects.
 You can usually see the insects themselves, often near the base of the tail or on the belly; they ‘flee’ from light.
 You may also see “flea dirt”: black, granular, dirt-like material that is essentially digested blood that has been excreted by the flea.

 Ticks are usually a little larger, and are slow-moving or even attached to the skin.
 If the tick is attached, grab it as close to the skin as possible, and with gentle steady tension, pull on it until it comes out.
 Ideally you should use tweezers or a special tick removal tool so that you can grab the tick by the head.
 You want to try not to squeeze its body because that may cause the tick to expel bacteria into your pet.
 Do not try to get the tick to back out by applying ointments, sprays or hot matches.
 Once again, this may cause the tick to deposit more disease-carrying saliva into the wound.
 Once the tick is removed, clean the area and apply a little antibiotic ointment.
 Don’t forget to wash your hands too.
+Skin problems associated with flea’s and ticks are one of our number one complaints.

 Healthy skin and a normal hair coat are the result of many internal and external factors.
 When dogs and cats have allergies, they don’t have the same respiratory signs that people do; instead, the allergies affect their skin.
 Pets tend to lick, chew, and scratch in response to allergies and can cause more damage to themselves than the allergies alone.
 Sometimes the reason pets itch has nothing to do with allergies, and stem from conditions such as Cushing’s disease.